 AS 301 and 302 (4 hours credit per semester).
-These courses provide a study of leadership, quality management fundamentals, professional knowledge, Air Force doctrine, leadership ethics, and communication skills required of an Air Force junior officer.
+A study of leadership, quality management fundamentals, professional knowledge, Air Force doctrine, leadership ethics and communication skills required of an Air Force junior officer.
 Case studies are used to examine Air Force leadership and management situations as a means of demonstrating and exercising practical application of the concepts being studied.
-A mandatory Leadership Laboratory complements these courses by providing advanced leadership experiences in officer-type activities, giving students the opportunity to apply the leadership and management principles of these courses.
+A mandatory Leadership Laboratory complements these courses by providing advanced leadership experiences in officer-type activities by providing opportunity to apply leadership and management principles.

 AS 401 and 402 (4 hours credit per semester).
-These courses examine the national security process, regional studies, advanced leadership ethics, and Air Force doctrine.
-Special topics of interest focus on the military as a profession, officership, military justice, civilian control of the military, preparation for active duty, and current issues affecting military professionalism.
-Within this structure, continued emphasis is given to refining communication skills.
-A mandatory Leadership Laboratory complements these courses by providing advanced leadership experiences, giving students the opportunity to apply the leadership and management principles of these courses.
+Examines the national security process, regional studies, advanced leadership ethics and Air Force doctrine.
+Focuses on the military as a profession, officership, military justice, civilian control of the military, preparation for active duty and current issues affecting military professionalism.
+Continued emphasis is given to refining communication skills.
+A mandatory Leadership Laboratory complements these courses by providing advanced leadership experiences and the opportunity to apply the leadership and management principles.